Activists not parrotsJulius Honnor and Laura Robertson

-Skipping the content strategy means there’s a risk of creating an pandemonium of parrot broadcasters.
+Skipping the content means there’s a risk of creating an pandemonium of parrot broadcasters.
 What if, instead of broadcasters, we saw our supporters as stakeholders?
 If we educate them and equip them with tools and materials they’ll become activists, not just retweeters.

 If we want to change people’s opinions and inspire them to take action or change the way they behave, social media can be a powerful tool, but it doesn’t work without substance.